Abuse is defined as any action that intentionally harms or injures another person. Abuse is never okay.

 Psychological abuse includes:

-- Making you feel scared of what might happen next.
+- making you scared of what might happen next.

 Financial abuse includes:

-- Leaving dependants alone or with someone who is unsafe.
+- leaving dependents alone or with someone who is unsafe

-Domestic or family violence is one of New Zealand most serious social issues.
+It is not a private matter.
+It is one of New Zealand’s most serious social issues.
 Elder abuse is also a significant concern.

-- Between 33 to 39% of New Zealand women experience physical or sexual violence from an intimate partner in their lifetime.
-(1)
+- Between 33–39% of New Zealand women experience physical or sexual violence from an intimate partner in their lifetime.

-- Domestic violence is one of the leading causes of injury and death to women.
+- Family violence is one of the leading causes of injury and death to women.